 While technician numbers are relatively low in NZ having this qualification is an important building block to future industry growth and ensuring a focus on technical competency and health and safety in the industry.

-If you would like more information on the programme please contact the Association.
+In the interim if you would like more information on the Programme please contact the Association.